 Some platforms, like ClickSend, offer volume pricing.
 This means you can get discounts for large-volume sending.

 Best mass texting app for small business

 Let’s get you texting with the best mass texting app for small businesses.
-ClickSend has all of the important features — from 24/7 customer support to 900+ integrations and an easy-to-use Dashboard.
+ClickSend has all of the important features — from 24/7 customer support to hundreds of integrations and an easy-to-use Dashboard.
 Plus, most small business owners send their first message in minutes (that’s fast).

 Find out if we’re a good fit for your needs and sign up for a trial.